bright/new-www/content/blog/breaking-down-the-alt-attribute-myth-in-img-tag-best-practices.md

 <div className="image">![Image that shows example of image that doesn't require alt attribute](/images/firefox-question.png "")</div>

-The text under the image matches the text on the image, making it easy to follow along without needing an extra alt attribute — no redundancy, just smooth and accessible.
+The text under the image matches the text on the image, making it easy to follow along without needing an extra alt attribute — no redundancy.

 #### Summary